What is the purpose of education?

 Making Society Function

-The second aim of education is to equip students for their social role.
+The second traditional aim of education has been to equip young people for their role in society.

 In this aim, younger members of society are prepared to be professionals, pastors, or parents.
 The successfully educated person is a capable of performing valuable jobs in the community, whether that “job” is a for profit trade or craft, a non-profit service or charity, or a care-giving job such as parent or monk.